NixonMSilva/DesafioEstanteMagica/README.md

 - POST /book/add: Creates a new book in the database.
 - GET /book/list/{magic_key}: Returns a single book with the specified Magic Key.
 - POST /text/add: Creates a new text in the database, the id of the book the text refers to is passed via the body.
-- POST /image/add: Creates a new image in the database, the id of the book the image refers to is passed via the body..
+- POST /image/add: Creates a new image in the database, the id of the book the image refers to is passed via the body.

 To interact with the API, you can use a tool like curl or a REST client like Insomnia or Postman.